bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 ## Conclusion

 Thanks to anyone who actually read the entire way down here.
-I owe you a hearty handshake once this pandemic is over.
-No real conclusions, just the smug satisfications of writing some code. :open_mouth:
+I owe you a hearty handshake/hug once this pandemic is over.

+No real conclusions here, just the smug satisfications of writing some code that compiles. :open_mouth:

 ## Footnotes